AshutoshDongare/HuggingFace-Model-Serving/README.md

 # HuggingFace-Model-Serving
 Quick and easy tutorial to serve HuggingFace sentiment analysis model using torchserve

-Full explaination of all possible configurations to serve any type of model are explained on [TorchServe Github](https://github.com/pytorch/serve)
+Full explaination of all possible configurations to serve any type of model are explained on [Torchserve Github](https://github.com/pytorch/serve)

 However This tutorial can help you to get started quickly on searving your models to production. we will be using a pretrained huggingface model ``` distilbert-base-uncased-finetuned-sst-2-english ``` for serving.